logo for exercise for weight loss

 What is an Exercise Calorie?

-exercise equipmentAlthough the word calorie has various definitions, the ones we think of when talking about weight loss and exercising are “a unit of measure for the energy value of food” and “a measure of energy expenditure”.
+Although the word calorie has various definitions, the ones we think of when talking about weight loss and exercising are “a unit of measure for the energy value of food” and “a measure of energy expenditure”.
 This second definition is what many refer to as exercise calories.

 You are expending or burning calories while do everyday tasks including while you sleep.
 This is what is considered your basal metabolic rate, or the rate at which you burn calories for normal body functions and activities.

 Exercise calories are the calories you expend, or burn, by performing specific exercise activities like walking, jogging, swimming and many other types of workouts.
-There are literally thousands of different types of exercises you can do and each will produce a different number of calories burned.

-Calories Burned Through Walking, Jogging, etc.
+Calories Burned Through Aerobics

-In general, aerobic exercises will give you the higher calories burned during exercise.
 Although some anaerobic exercises can give you a significant calorie burn most people cannot keep up the level of intensity required for this high calorie burn.

 Aerobic exercises require oxygen and fat needs oxygen to burn, so your aerobic exercises will give you a greater fat burning benefit in addition to the higher calorie burn.

-But don't just focus on exercises that have higher calories burned during exercise.
 You also want to include in your weekly workout routine some strength training exercises.
 These types of exercises will help tone and strengthen your muscles and build lean muscle mass.
-The more lean muscles you have the higher your BMR, thus the more calories you will burn doing everyday activities.

-Variables Used in the Calculation of Exercise Calories
+Variables Used in Calculating Exercise Calories

 Everyone knows that you burn calories while exercising, but do you know how the exercise calories are calculated and what information is used to calculate calories burned?